SSWConsulting/SSW.Rules.Content/rules/do-you-know-how-to-claim-expense-reimbursements-2/rule.md

 * Integration capabilities with Accounting Software

-Based on the simplicity in use and overall satisfaction of the Xero Expense app, it is recommended as a leading expense app to use in combination with the Xero Accounting Software.
+It is recommended to use the Xero Expense app in tandem with the Xero Accounting software because this combination makes it simple to perform reimbursements and has a high level of customer satisfaction.